Water you doing: An intro to water for coffee

 If you’ve reached this step, you might be convinced!
 If you’re itching for something else to try, here’s a couple suggestions featuring other minerals:

-Pourover water recipe for washed coffees:
+Pourover water recipe for light roast, washed coffees:

 40/15 (40 parts general hardness, 15 parts buffer), this time using Calcium chloride for GH, and other bicarbonates for KH.